wbhamilton/wbhamilton.github.io/_posts/2011-01-15-recommended-reading.md

   - review
   - tim keller
 ---
-In the past few months I&#8217;ve tried to increase the amount (number of books) I read.
+In the past few months I've tried to increase the amount (number of books) I read.
 One, it helps with [this problem](http://1twentyeight.com/2010/10/22/the-buggles-were-right/).
-Two, it increases knowledge &#8211; both specific and general.
+Two, it increases knowledge - both specific and general.
 And three, it gives me something to talk about with others.

-I thought I would share with you the books I&#8217;ve read.
-I recommend all of them, otherwise I probably wouldn&#8217;t share them with you.
-But obviously I recommend some more than others, so I&#8217;m including the official 128 Star (★) Rating.
-One ★ means you might not want to read it unless you&#8217;re just really bored.
-Five ★&#8217;s means &#8220;Don&#8217;t miss this.
-Go buy it right now.&#8221;
+I thought I would share with you the books I've read.
+I recommend all of them, otherwise I probably wouldn't share them with you.
+But obviously I recommend some more than others, so I'm including the official 128 Star (★) Rating.
+One ★ means you might not want to read it unless you're just really bored.
+Five ★'s means &#8220;Don't miss this.
+Go buy it right now.

 In no particular order: